AgenttiX/freeradius-letsencrypt/README.md

   *Certification Authority (Local) -> Pending Requests*
 - When requesting the certificate, go to the Subject tab and add these properties of the RADIUS server
   - FQDN (e.g. your-server.your-domain.com) as *Subject name -> Common name*
+  - To use the certificate for FreeRADIUS, you must leave the *Alternative names* field empty, or Windows clients may give the error 0x800B0114 (CERT_E_INVALID_NAME).
+  - If you're going to use the certificate with e.g. StrongSwan instead, you must fill the *Alternative names* field:
-  - FQDN, all other DNS names (e.g. your-server) as *Alternative names -> DNS* and IP addresses as *Alternative names -> IP address*
+    FQDN, all other DNS names (e.g. your-server) as *Alternative names -> DNS* and IP addresses as *Alternative names -> IP address*.
-  - Leaving some of these out may result in issues that are difficult to debug
+    Leaving some of these out may result in issues that are difficult to debug.
 - Accept the certificate request at *Certification Authority (Local) -> your CA -> Pending Requests* with *right-click -> All Tasks -> Issue*.
 - Once you have accepted the request, you can find the private key at